DestroyerDarkNess/Unmanaged.Net/README.md

 End Namespace
 ```

-### We already have our DLL, now we will follow these steps:​
+### Once you have the DLL, follow these steps:​

-- We will open the tool and select the DLL (The Methods will be Automatically Loaded)
+- Open the tool and select the DLL (The methods will be automatically loaded)
-- We select the Method that will work as the EntryPoint of our DLL.
+- Select the method that will work as the EntryPoint of our DLL.
-- We select the Target Architecture to compile for.
+- Select the Target Architecture to compile for.
 Usually it is I386
 - Press the "Convet To Unmanaged" Button.
-- If everything finished Correctly, in the same path of your DLL, there will be another DLL that will have the name of "xxxExported.dll"
+- If everything finished correctly, in the same path of your DLL, there will be another DLL that will have the name of "xxxExported.dll"
-- That is your Final DLL, Inject it in any Process!
+- That is your final DLL, Inject it in any process!

 <p align="center">
   <img src="https://i.ibb.co/Lzw3tyj/Previewdll.png" />